What makes a good life?

 Counseling and Psychotherapy Can Improve Your Quality of Life

-A variety of untreated issues can interfere with the quality of your life:
+I provide treatment for a variety of untreated issues that can interfere with the quality of your life:

-- Marriage and couples issues: “A child needs to be loved.
+- Marriage counseling and couples counseling: “A child needs to be loved.
 An adult wants to love.
-Treatment helps you love more maturely.”
+Couples counseling helps you love more maturely.”

-- Anxiety: “Anxiety is a small footprint on the mind.
-If untreated, it becomes a rut that traps all other thoughts.”
+- Anxiety treatment: “Anxiety is a small footprint on the mind.
+Anxiety treatment prevents it from becoming a rut that traps all other thoughts.”

-- Depression: “Depression steals the good feelings from your day-to-day life—and from your memories.
-You don’t have the energy and optimism to plan a better future.
-Therapy helps you find relief.”
+- Depression treatment: “Depression steals the good feelings from your day-to-day life and your memories.
+Depression treatment restores your energy and optimism to plan a better future.”

-- Low self-esteem: “Self-esteem is learning to feel good from the inside out, not by comparing yourself to others.
+- Treatment to improve self-esteem: “Self-esteem is learning to feel good from the inside out, not by comparing yourself to others.
 I’ll help you learn to feel better!”

-- Career issues: “Hard work won’t guarantee the results you want, but it will improve your chances and you can feel good about yourself, regardless of the results.”
+- Job and career support: “Hard work won’t guarantee the results you want, but it will improve your chances and you can feel good about yourself, regardless of the results.”

-- New parents’ concerns: “Parenting is uncharted territory for everyone.
+- Parenting counseling: “Parenting is uncharted territory for everyone.
 In counseling I’ll guide you through with compassion, humor, and skill.”

-- Substance abuse: “If you deal with the behavior without confronting the underlying issues, you’re just switching chairs on a sinking ship.
+- Substance use disorder counseling: “If you deal with the behavior without confronting the underlying issues, you’re just switching chairs on a sinking ship.
 What does the behavior mean?”